gremlin961/distributary/readme.md

 - heroku logs (--tail)
 - heroku stop <dyno>
 - heroku start <dyno>
-- heroku pg:reset `Empties database`
+- heroku pg:reset `Empties database.
+Run heroku stop <dyno> first.`

 By default, Heroku uses PostgreSQL, so we are going to use that instead of sqlite3 for SQLAlchemy
 - Using PostgreSQL 10.3.1